eitanf/sysconf/INSTALL.md

 This document lists the preparation and installation of all the prerequisits for building sysconf documents.
+Alternatively, if you just want to run a prepackaged container with all the latest source, data, and papers, run:
+`docker run -ti eitanf/sysconf:latest`.

+If you do want to go through the full install on a local machine, follow these steps:

 # Ubuntu 20.04.3-LTS

-Assuming a fresh Ubuntu install (minimum recommended disk size: 12GB), follow these steps:
+Assuming a fresh Ubuntu install (minimum recommended available disk size: 12GB), follow these steps:

 ## 1. Install build tools and prerequisite libraries